mygaru/data-stream-api-sdk/README.md

 # @mygaru/data-stream-api-sdk

 The myGaru Data Stream API is a mechanism provided to myGaru partners for collecting real-time data signals about user behavior on their website and adding the gathered information to the profiles of existing customers.
-The collected data can later be used to build audience segments for both targeting and analytics purposes.
+The collected data can later be used to build audience segments for both targeting and analytics purposes..

 **Requirements:** Node.js ≥ 20.